Virgin Money large transfers and transfer limits in 2025

 Before hitting ‘send’ on your transfer, here’s a handy checklist of tips and key things to consider:

-Looking for a secure, transparent and low-cost way to send large sums of money internationally?
-Consider looking at the Wise account from the money services provider Wise.
-It’s not a bank account but offers many similar features.
+Looking for a secure, convenient and low-cost way to send large sums of money from the UK?
+Take a look at the Wise account from the money services provider Wise.
+It's not a bank account but offers some similar features and your money is safeguarded.

 *Please see terms of use and product availability for your region or visit Wise fees and pricing for the most up to date pricing and fee information.